trellisfw/osc-webhook/readme.md

 > 4. Retrieves a valid/invalid PAC.

 ## Oblivous Smart Contracts Webhooks Service - Algorithm Generator
 We designed an algorithm generator.
 We can call individual pieces of certified code according to the requester characteristics (farmer, hauler, or processor.)
 The initial PoC calls the same OSC for all entities.
+However, endpoints can be changed in the configuration file.